George9897/CSC207TeamProject/Phase2/README.md

             - enter SlidingTile game with mode and size you choose.

 # SlidingTile game
-    After you choice confirm and play Button in Game Setting page, you enter SlidingTile game page.

     In SlidingTile game, it has following features:

         + Play a SlidingTile game with setting you choice with unlimited chance to undo.